zama-ai/concrete/docs/user/howto/numpy_support.md

 # Numpy Support

-In this section, we list the operations which are supported currently in the **Concrete Framework**.
+In this section, we list the operations which are supported currently in the **Concrete Numpy**.
 Please have a look to numpy [documentation](https://numpy.org/doc/stable/user/index.html) to know what these operations are about.

 ## Unary operations